BMW F 850 GS Triple Black

 The medium GS is a complete motorcycle, both well-equipped, comfortable and very well made (although the engines are made in India) all assembled in our western border.
 I invite you to test the BMW F 850gs, the motorcycle I decided to buy.

-Logo Automoli
+Logo VIN-Info

-Free Vehicle Check
+Vehicle Check

 BMW F850 GS od frontu, światła led